TheRake66/Payday-2-Clock/README.md

 ## How to use?

- You can change mode by clicking anywhere on the window.
+ You can change the mode by clicking anywhere on the window.

- You can also change language by hovering over the gray "OVKL ToolSys 2.0" bar at the top.
+ You can also change the language by hovering over the gray "OVKL ToolSys 2.0" bar at the top.

  Have fun! 😉

+## How to install?

+ You can now install an offline version of the clock via a PWA (Progressive Web App).

+ In Chrome on PC, click on the top right of the URL bar on "Install Payday 2 Clock".

+ In Chrome on Android, click on the three dots on the top right, then on "Add to Home Screen".

 ## License and Usage Restrictions